k-horton/SWMP-2022-16S-Sequencing/R-microeco-overview.md

 ## Analysis of Sequences in R using microeco

 After processing sequences with QIIME 2, data analysis was completed with the R package microeco (Liu, C. et al. 2021).
+Note that water quality data has already been analyzed (see repository SWMP-2022-Water-Quality), and will be used to understand the context of the microbial community observed here.

 ### Steps:
 1. QIIME 2 processed sequences were loaded into R and combined with sample metadata to create a 'microtable' object using functions from the file2meco R package (Liu, C. et al. 2022).
 Mitochondrial and chloroplast sequences were filtered out.